vitordutra/vitordutra/README.md

 <br />

-### ⚡ Fun Fact
+### ⚡ Fun Facts
-I usually listen to music when I'm coding!
+🔢 I love math and all math related stuff!
+🎧 I usually listen to music when I'm coding!
 You can listen to what I'm listening here:

 <!--
 **vitordutra/vitordutra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.